kevindawson/App-Midgen/README.md

          midgen -f dzil         # Dist::Zilla
          midgen -f dist         # dist.ini

     --dual_life or -l
         Shows modules that are in Perl core and CPAN, some modules have a version number eg; constant, Carp

          midgen -l

-    --dual_life or -l
-        Shows modules that are in Perl core and CPAN, some modules have a version number eg; constant, Carp

-         midgen -l

     --core or -c
         Shows all modules that are in Perl core, including dual-life, some